Defense Costs Inside the Limit of Liability

 Client Obligation $250,000 $0

 If ABC Restoration Company’s protection worked like Policy A, ABC would be responsible for paying the remainder of the damages because the defense costs worked towards exhausting their $1,000,000 insurance limit.
 Policy B’s method of providing coverage, coverage outside of the insurance limit, offers the most protection.
-If you’re not sure how your policy handles the cost of your legal defense, you can give our office a call to find out more.
+If you’re not sure how your policy handles your legal defense's cost, you can give our office a call to find out more.